GodManhattan/CaseTrack-USCIS/privacy_policy.md

 Welcome to the USCIS Case Tracker app.
 We are committed to protecting your privacy and ensuring transparency about how we handle your information.

-This app is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
+ Disclaimer: This app is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
 It is an independent tool created by a third-party developer to help users track their USCIS cases.
 The app uses publicly available information provided through the official USCIS Case Status API.

 ## Information We Collect